Dresser with Mirror

 Medium

-Ebonized cherry, other woods, mirrored glass, brass
+Ebonized cherry, other woods, marble, mirrored glass, and brass

 Classification